|

 Berengar of Friuli agrees on the formal division of

-Italy with Lambert,
+Italy with Lambert II of

-but following a defeat in battle, Berengar emerges as sole ruler of Italy.
+in battle, Berengar emerges as sole ruler of Italy.
+However, he is still a

-However, he is still vassal of Arnulf, who is now also
+vassal of Arnulf, who is now also

-Germanic Roman Emperor.
+Germanic Roman emperor.

 Arnulf triggers a period of confusion in the western fringes of his imperial